apache/druid/.github/ISSUE_TEMPLATE/problem_report.md

 ### Affected Version

-The Druid version where the bug was encountered.
+The Druid version where the problem was encountered.

 ### Description

-Please include as much detailed information about the bug as possible.
+Please include as much detailed information about the problem as possible.
 - Cluster size
 - Configurations in use
-- Steps to reproduce the bug
+- Steps to reproduce the problem
 - The error message or stack traces encountered.
 Providing more context, such as nearby log messages or even entire logs, can be helpful.
 - Any debugging that you have already done